NicoStumberger/datasofar/content/en/authors/admin/_index.md

 title: Nico Štumberger
 ---

-I have been practicing Data Science since before I even knew the term but I started studying it as a discipline 4 years ago.
-I have a degree in International Trade and a Master's degree in International Affairs and Negotiations.
-I have worked as an analyst, specialized in international market research and business intelligence, and evolved as a project leader.
-Now, as a side project, I am looking for a way to incorporate machine learning techniques into the International Trade sphere in order to improve decision making, both in the public and private sector.
+I have been analyzing data since before I even knew the term of Data Science, but I started studying it as a discipline 4 years ago.
+I've worked as an analyst :nerd:, specialized in international market research :globe_showing_Americas: and Business Intelligence, and evolved as a Product Manager.
+I love Agile Methodology :arrows_counterclockwise:, good Data Visualization :chart_with_upwards_trend: and efficiency :bulb:.

-In addition to Data Science and Business Intelligence, I love hiking, photographing landscapes ([@trapast](https://www.instagram.com/trapast/)), wine tasting and, above all, learning new things. *"Wisdom is not a product of schooling but of the lifelong attempt to acquire it."*
+In addition to Data Science, I love hiking :mountain:, photographing landscapes :camera: ([@trapast](https://www.instagram.com/trapast/)), wine tasting :wine_glass: and, above all, learning new things :books:. *"Wisdom is not a product of schooling but of the lifelong attempt to acquire it."*

 [Reach out](/#contact) if you are interested in working with me! (or just talking about any of these topics :wink: )